 We were just put off by the small number of gourmet and bistronomic restaurants.
 But if there’s no demand…

-But we did find a few.
+However, we’ve found a few anyway.
 Among other things, the Restaurant des Villas Kamezi was a superb experience.

-Please note that the bread placed on the table is chargeable if you touch it.
+Please note that the bread placed on the table is subject to a charge if you touch it.

-And water, even in carafes, is not free.
+And water, even in a carafe, is subject to a charge.

 Tipping is not obligatory in Lanzarote.

-It’s a good idea to round up if you’re paying cash, or to leave a few euros if you’re really satisfied with the service.
+It is appreciated to round up if you pay in cash, or to leave a few euros if you are really satisfied with the service.
 It’s a voluntary act, to reward quality.

 All year round, pack light summer clothes.